Gertjan423/index_test_course/chapter1.md

 *** =sct

---- type:MultipleChoiceExercise lang: xp: skills: key:e7b5db303f
+--- type:MultipleChoiceExercise lang:r xp: skills: key:250b6525f3
 ## Choose a join
 Describe a result and have students choose which of the joins will return it.

 *** =instructions